IBM/mas-tas-appconnect-flows/README.md

     3. Active?: Yes
   - Click OK.
 Click New Row under GL Accounts for TRIRIGA and click the magnifying glass to search for that GL Component.
 Select it and it should populate in the GL Account & Description fields.
 The Active Date field should auto populate to the current date.
  - Now that this account is present, head back to Organizations and update the TRIRIGA organization to show the just created Clearing Account, tick the Active box, and click Save Organization.

+ ### 3. Create a site TRIMAIN and set it to active

+  - On the Organization page, click on the 'Sites' tab at the top of the page.
+  - Click New Row under 'Sites' and enter TRIMAIN for Site and "MAIN Site" for Description.
+Set the site to Active.
+  - Click Save Organization.

 ### 4. Create the PLUSTTRIRIGA External System